groupvine/gv-doc/3-send/1-sendOnline.md

 <span id="gv-3send-1sendOnline-useattrs"></span>
 ### Add predefined and custom attributes to customize your email

-While composing your email, personalize your email by selecting an attribute to add from the **Pers…** menu (short for Personalization) in the email editor.
+While composing your email, personalize your email by selecting an attribute to add from the **Attrib…** menu (short for personalized
+Attributes) in the email editor.

 Added to your email and representing the attribute, is a placeholder which will be translated to the recipient's value in their received email.
 For example, if you select “First Name” from the Personalization menu, the placeholder <img src="/docimages/FirstName_attribute.png" height="22">